zainnadeem/theFinalCountdown-ios-0616/README.md

 # The Final Countdown

-Let's make a better timer app.
+Let's make a timer app!

 ## The Interface: